ewpratten/ewpratten.com/src/_posts/2023-03-21-hackernews-block-ai.md

 ## A side effect of doing this

-And now, after publishing this post, I am about to share it on Hacker News... where I will never be able to find it again because the title of *this post* contains the term `AI` as well :facepalm:
+And now, after publishing this post, I am about to share it on Hacker News... where I will never be able to find it again because the title of *this post* contains the term `AI` as well 🤦‍♂️